OCA/l10n-italy/l10n_it_ddt/README.rst

 separated.

-You can create a DDT From a Sale Order, setting True field create_ddt that automatically create the DDT on Sale Order Confirmation; or by selecting pickings and using the "DdT from Pickings" action to automatically create a DdT.
+You can create a DDT From a Sale Order, setting True field create_ddt that automatically create the DDT on Sale Order Confirmation; or by adding pickings to 'package preparations'.

-Yoy can add Pickings to an existing DDT using the "Add Pickings to DdT" action, and so automatically update lines and tab Pickings on selected DDT
+Yoy can add lines to an existing DDT using the "details" tab.

-Finally you can create your invoice directly from selected DDTS using the "Create Invoice" action that create a new Invoice with the ddt lines as invoice lines
+Finally you can create your invoice directly from selected DDTS using the "Create Invoice" button that create a new Invoice with the ddt lines as invoice lines

 For further information, please visit: